intaiyjw/intaiyjw.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 {:/comment}

+Nice to meet you!
+I am a master student in Information Systems Security, and my current base is Montreal, Canada.
+I received my bachelor's degree in Electronic Science and Technology at <a href="https://english.tyut.edu.cn">Taiyuan University of Technology</a>.

+__Research Interests:__: Based on an academic background of extensive disciplines, I have been holding a broad interests in hardware, security, machine learning, as well as mathematics and physics.
+I holds a belief that all research subjects are connected with each other in a higher abstract level, and conform to common principles in one meta-area.
+In my research, for example, the ideas in machine learning has been enlightened by physics, and relied on statistics heavily; machine learning, statistical physics and information theories seems to be different facets of one body in some manner.
+The beauty of this uniformity has driven me into deeper and further research.
+My current focus is:

+- Machine Learning: Probabilistic graphic model, generative topic model, approximate bayesian inference